jumbosushi/ubcbooker/README.md

 $ ubcbooker -b cs -n 'Study Group' -d 03/05 -t 11:00-13:00
 ```

 When you first run the command it will ask for your CWL account auth info.
-This is saved locally within the gem as `config.yml`.
-You can look at [sample.yml](https://github.com/jumbosushi/ubcbooker/blob/master/lib/ubcbooker/sample.yml) to understand what it will look like.
+This is saved locally within keyring (if you're using linux) or keychain (if you're using osx) through [keyring gem](https://github.com/jheiss/keyring).
+Note that saving password is not supported on Windows at the moment.

 Run `ubcbooker -u` to update the CWL auth info.